[ Skip Main Nav ]

 The College of Information Systems and Technology offers an innovative learning environment complete with simulations and hands-on lab activities.

-Talk to an advisor who specializes in the Associate of Arts concentration in Information Technology with Cisco Networking Certificate degree to make sure this program fits your specific needs.
+Talk to a representative who specializes in the Associate of Arts concentration in Information Technology with Cisco Networking Certificate degree to make sure this program fits your specific needs.
 You can also get to know University of Phoenix by checking out the Phoenix Prep Center.

 We understand that technology has changed the way the world does business, the way people receive an education and even the way people communicate.